katieli1/katieli1/README.md

 - ⚡ Fun fact: ...
 -->

-I’m an incoming junior at Brown University studying computer science and philosophy.
-My interests include distributed systems, operating systems, networks, web development, and technology journalism/policy.
+I’m a junior at Brown University studying computer science and philosophy.
+My interests include distributed systems, operating systems, networks, full-stack web development, and technology journalism/policy.

 ### Internship Experience :computer:

-🖥️ **Microsoft** — I’m currently a TPM intern in the Azure for Operators division.
-I work on Azure Programmable Connectivity, a service that abstracts away the complexity of network APIs behind a unified, easy-to-use interface.
+🖥️ **Microsoft** — This past summer, I was a TPM intern in the Azure for Operators division.
+I worked on Azure Programmable Connectivity, a service that abstracts away the complexity of network APIs behind a unified, easy-to-use interface.

 :earth_africa: **NASA** — Previously, I was a SWE intern at NASA GSFC, where I developed a REST API that gave scientists easy access to an earth systems model running in AWS.